-The milestone is even more notable given that it was less than four years ago that Apple topped $1 trillion in value, with that achievement occurring in 2018.
+The milestone is even more notable given that it was less than four years ago that Apple topped $1 trillion in value in 2018.
 And in August 2020, Apple, powered by its steady expansion into a range of services as CEO Tim Cook sought to reduce the company’s reliance on iPhones, iPads and other devices for growth.

-To put its value in perspective, a market capitalization of $3 trillion places Apple’s value roughly on par with the gross domestic product of the United Kingdom.
+To put Apple’s value in perspective, a market capitalization of $3 trillion places the company’s market cap roughly on par with the gross domestic product of the United Kingdom.
 It also exceeds the GDP of countries including India ($2.9 trillion), France ($2.9 trillion) and Russia ($1.6 trillion).

 “With considerable uncertainties for global economies and global markets, Apple seems to be seen by many as a safe haven, given its size, brands, leadership across multiple markets, diversified business model, strong financial model, and flexible balance sheet,” Scott Kessler, analyst at investment research firm Third Bridge, said in a note last week.
 He added that the company “seems to be in good position to work through supply-chain issues” which have been affecting tech companies large and small.

 Apple shares were trading at $181.89 in late afternoon trading, up 2.4% on the day and roughly 37% over the last year.
 The stock has risen nearly 1,400% since Tim Cook was named chief executive in 2001, according to TradingPlatforms.com.